conradakunga/Blog/_posts/2020-12-14-beware-of-httpclient-header-validations.md

 client.DefaultRequestHeaders.Add("User-Agent",
     "The Steward Of Gondor");
 ```
+If we run the code will still get a successful result.

 So it doesn't matter what the `user-agent` is - as long as it is specified.